akersh-s/sample-skill-nodejs-sauce-boss/content/5-transformers/a-transformers.md

 **LaunchRequest** template’s footer to use it.

-**3.3.** In the code editor click on ![start from scratch](/images/ui/start-from-scratch.png) go to **line 303** for the footerHint and update the value with your new transformed hintString.
+**3.3.** In the code editor click on ![start from scratch](/images/ui/start-from-scratch.png) and look for the footerHint and update the value with your new transformed hintString.
 The line should now look like the following **JSON** snippet.

 **footerHint data-binding.**